AWS CDK vs Terraform: The Complete 2026 Comparison

 For a detailed walkthrough, see my guide on AWS CDK bootstrapping.

-If you want to skip the manual setup and start with a production-ready foundation, check out my AWS CDK Starter Kit.
-It includes secure OIDC authentication, automated CI/CD with GitHub Actions, and branch-based deployments - all the boilerplate I found myself copy-pasting across client projects, refined into a single starting point.
-See the documentation for setup instructions.
+If you want to skip the manual setup and start with a production-ready foundation, check out the AWS CDK Starter Kit.
+It includes secure OIDC authentication, automated CI/CD with GitHub Actions, and branch-based deployments: all the boilerplate I found myself copy-pasting across client projects, refined into a single starting point.

 Terraform Backend Setup

-Terraform has no automatic bootstrapping - you configure the backend yourself.
+Terraform has no automatic bootstrapping; you configure the backend yourself.

 Recommended setup for AWS: